ipb-halle/SelectZyme-app/README.md

 # SelectZyme-demo-app
-Minimal demonstration of pre-calculated analyses to show usage and utility of SelectZyme
+Minimal demonstration of pre-calculated analyses to show usage and utility of SelectZyme.

 ## Install
 Prerequisite for all installs is to clone the repository with the corresponding submodule SelectZyme.